reyrove/cash-register/README.md

 MIT License - see the LICENSE file for details

----
+## Acknowledgements

-*Created for freeCodeCamp JavaScript Algorithms and Data Structures certification*
+This project was built as part of my learning journey with freeCodeCamp.
+The requirements and concept are based on their JavaScript Algorithms and Data Structures certification.